bradonomics/simplesheets-shopping-cart/README.md

 ## Getting Started

-The documentation---what little there is---is available here: http://bradonomics.com/simplesheets-shopping-cart/
+The documentation—what little there is—is available here: http://bradonomics.com/simplesheets-shopping-cart/

 The main things you will need to change are the Google Sheets URI and the Paypal email address in the main.js file.